 Item 7-Project Description: This section requires you to provide details about the project you are applying for.
 Be as specific as possible in describing the project, its location, and dimensions.
 Include the legal description of the affected public land.
 You may need to attach separate sheets as the space in this block is limited and we recommend you review the list of items found under the heading of "ROW - Plan of Development Outline" that follows.
-Detailed lists and examples of PODs for particular types of projects (roads, power lines, wind energy, etc.) are also available on the Pre-Application website.
-This POD outline should help you thoroughly describe your project from the initial construction phase through termination and rehabilitation of the public land.
+Detailed lists and examples of PODs for particular types of projects (roads, power lines, wind energy, etc.) are also available below.
+These POD outlines should help you thoroughly describe your project from the initial construction phase through termination and rehabilitation of the public land.
 You should also describe any temporary or short-term use areas needed (See the section on Temporary Use Permits or Short-term ROW for more information).